Translate

 Preventing Childhood Lead Exposure - Increasing Access to Lead Testing

 Lead exposure continues to affect the health of children and families in New Hampshire.
 Recent years have shown that young children in our state are still experiencing lead poisoning and that lead testing is declining.
 SB 399 helps families access lead testing by removing financial barriers.
 It requires insurance companies to cover the full cost of lead testing at one- and two-years-old, and any follow-up testing needed due to elevated blood lead levels.
-This bill, which will make lead testing free for New Hampshire’s most at-risk children.
-It passed both the Senate and the House, and was signed into law on July 3.
+This bill, which will make lead testing free for New Hampshire’s most at-risk children, was signed into law on July 3.
 The law change will go into effect on September 1, 2024.

 Making NH Homes Lead-Safe